misabella4/DataProject2/README.md

-# Data Project 2 – Weather ChatBot ☁️🌡️
+# Data Project 2 – Weather ChatBot

 This is a Flask-based chatbot app that allows users to ask weather-related questions about world capital cities.
 It combines live weather data from a public API with a local CSV dataset using a Python ETL pipeline.

-## Features🏙️
+# Features
-- Bot responds to weather questions for any world capital
+- Bot answers questions about the current weather for any world capital city
-- Uses weather API (https://open-meteo.com/) to provide the live wind speed in that city
+- Uses weather API (https://open-meteo.com/) to provide the wind speed in that city
-- Uses CSV file from Kaggle to generate the ETL script (city name, UV index, and temperate in Celsius)
+- Uses CSV file from Kaggle to generate the ETL script (city, UV index, and temperature in Celsius)

-## ETL Pipeline
+# ETL Pipeline
 - `etl/weather_etl.py`:
   - Extract: Reads external dataset from Kaggle CSV
   - Transform: Cleans the CSV columns, normalizes the city names, and removes duplicates
   - Load: Saves relevant info into a new CSV`before chatbot uses anything

-## Flask App
+# Flask App
 - Routes:
-  - `/chat` – main chat interface
+  - `/chat` – main page
-  - `/clear` – resets session and clears chats
+  - `/clear` – clears chats
-  - `/about` – mini app description
+  - `/about` – description
-- `/templates/` folder contains more visual code for the appearance of the app
+- `/templates/` folder has the HTML code for the appearance of the app

-## GCP Instance
+# GCP Instance
-The chatbot can be deployed on a Google Cloud VM!
-It is publicly accessible at: *[http://34.66.92.177:8080](http://34.66.92.177:8080)*
+The chatbot can be deployed on a Google Cloud VM and is publicly accessible at *[http://34.66.92.177:8080](http://34.66.92.177:8080)*

-# BONUS - Discord Integration 😎
+# Discord
 Our chatbot is also connected to Discord using `discord.py`.
-You can ask weather questions directly in a Discord server.
-The bot processes input using the same logic as it did on Flask and can respond in the same format with temperature, UV index, and live wind speed data.
+You can ask the weather questions directly in your server, where the bot processes input using the same logic as it did on Flask.
+It will respond in the same format as before showing the temperature, UV index, and wind speed for that city.

-## Reflection
+# Reflection
-See the Reflection_README.md tab in GitHub repo!
+See the reflection.md tab in our repo